JeffreyAmofa/notes/README.md

 5. Still trouble?
   - try to configure a *config*-file in the *~/.ssh*-path with content as follows:
   (eg. for foo)
-  - now its time for giuf
+  - now its time for giyf
 ```
 Host github.com
  HostName github.com